R30: 30th Anniversary World Tour

 The R30 track "Der Trommler" is a drum solo by Neil Peart.
 The track "R30 Overture" is an instrumental medley of six early Rush songs, one from each of the first six studio albums, with flashes of the band's history appearing in the background at the concerts.
 The R30 releases also feature four songs from the band's 2004 "cover" EP Feedback.
+The tour ultimately featured at least one song from every one of their albums up until that point, except Caress of Steel (beyond the snippet of "Bastille Day" as part of the R30 Overture) and Presto.

 A Blu-ray version of R30, containing the complete concert, was released on December 8, 2009 in the US, and in late 2013 in Europe.